davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/open_science_digital_scholarship.md

 # Open Science vs Open Research

-> - Term developed to emphaise public funding of most scientific research
+> - Term developed to emphasize public funding of most scientific research
 > - Open Science can be applied to all disciplines?
 > - Open Research - if you don't want to call your research science